pablomeendez/pablomeendez/README.md

 ### 🛠️ Tech Stack & Tools

-I have experience working with the following technologies, tools, and methodologies:
+I have experience working with the following technologies and tools:

 **Backend & Languages**
 <p>